lucaKnobloch/FakeNewsOfTheDay/docs/Front-end-user-guide.md

 ## Hover feature

 The user can hover over the edges and the color of the edge will change.
-This is supposed to improve the clearness in which entities belong to each other.
+This is supposed to improve the understanding of which entities belong to each other.
 The nodes changing the color as well when the user hovers over it.

 ![ColorChange](./pictures/Node.png)

 ## Selection

-When the user selects one node by clicking on it.
-An additional pop up appears.
+When the user selects one node by clicking on it, an additional pop up appears.
 The selected node name is visible and the context of the word.
-Currently, are n chars before and after the entity occurrence within the article visible.
+Currently, are n chars before and n chars after the entity occurrence within the article visible.
 It is supposed to give the user a first idea in which context the entity is used.
-In case the reader is interested in reading the original article the click for the article button can be clicked.
+In case the reader is interested in reading the original article the *click for the article* button can be selected.
 This button will open an additional tab within the browser with the website of the article.

 Furthermore, are more than one node selectable.
 The list can be extended to several entities.
 The same pop-up window has the option to deselect the entity again.
 This function is represented by the red cross.
 The number of selected nodes and links are represented below the information.
 In case more entities are selected as there is space a list will be created so that the user can scroll down to see the other selections.
 At the same time as the entity is selected the color of the node is supposed to change to be represented as selected node.